 Leicester City Football Club started life as Leicester Fosse Football Club in 1884 in the town of Leicester in the East Midlands of England.
-The Club became known for being the winner of the Premier League in the 2015/16 season, and the winner of the FA Cup in 2021, but experienced tragedy as well as triumph in 137 years of its history, as this Entry will explain.
+The Club became known for being the winner of the Premier League in the 2015/16 season, but experienced tragedy as well as triumph in 135 years of its history, as this Entry will explain.

 Leicester Fosse Football Club was founded in 1884 by a group of amateur footballers.
 Initially the group arranged friendly matches against other local teams.
 However, by 1887 so many local lads1 were interested in playing the game, the Leicestershire Football Association was founded and a Challenge Cup Competition was established.
 Leicester Fosse, nicknamed The Fossils, entered the competition but lost in the second round.

 England's Football League was founded in 1888 but Leicester Fosse were not one of the 12 clubs selected for its first season.
 That year Leicester Fosse recruited their first professional footballer, Harry Webb, and paid him 2s 6d per week.
 Leicester Fosse won the Leicester Senior Cup in 1890 and 1891 and joined the Midland League in May 1891.
 They entered the FA Cup but lost in the first round.

 Leicester Fosse were elected to the Second Division of the Football League in 1894.

 The 1897/8 season was turbulent for the Club.
 Money was raised by holding baseball games, athletics events and even a bazaar and Leicester Fosse became a Limited Company.
 Two players were selected to play for the Wales national team and the Club finished third in the Second Division.
 However, a number of players were expelled for bad behaviour.
 New players were brought in, but the Football Association investigated the deals.
 As a result, the chairman and a director resigned, the secretary was suspended and the Club had to pay a fine.